Zonkeeh/ONI-Mods/README.md

 <a name="instructions"></a>
 # Instructions

+<a name="development"></a>
+## Updates & Development
+As with the real world this game constant updates and evolves.
+Therefore, if it is the case that you wish to use my source code or update a mod on my behalf please contact me.
+This source code is free to use, however, I do ask you reference me when using it.

 <a name="features"></a>
 ## Mod Ideas/Requests
 We're happy to take new mod ideas, be that big or small.
 These mod ideas can be posted on the issues section under the [Mod Request Template](https://github.com/Zonkeeh/ONI-Mods/issues/new?assignees=&labels=mod+request&template=mod-request--idea-.md&title=%5BMod+Request%5D).
 Obviously these mods are subject to user opinion and so you will be contacted if we take up the idea.
 Note these mods will be design and made by us and so we hold all rights, as well as this we ask for you to be able to test the mod alongside development if possible.